Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Results

 \subsection{Velociraptor}

-Velociraptor presented a noticeably different failure mode compared to the malware sandboxes.
+Velociraptor is a DFIR platform whose design goal is to collect and surface high-fidelity behavioral data for analyst review.
+As such, it does not make real-time blocking decisions; instead, it retains telemetry as comprehensively as possible, placing it in the same architectural vulnerability class, greedy collection against bounded serialization and transport, as confirmed in our results.
 The problem we observed was not a silent database rejection or a library exception, but rather an operational breakdown in Velociraptor's collection and rendering pipeline when asked to materialize very large process trees.
 Two related reproducible issues were identified during our testing.

 First, the \texttt{Generic.System.Pstree} artifact attempts to return the entire process tree as a single JSON row.
 Under our recursive-load experiments, this row becomes extremely large and, during transmission or queuing, exhausts the client's memory buffers.
 The client process is then terminated by the local OS, producing the following observable behavior: the flow aborts with the message: